The Shadow of Greatness

 JUNE 11, 2015

 I loved Jurassic World.
 I adored it.
 I had the utmost faith that Colin Trevorrow was finally going to deliver the sequel Jurassic Park deserves.
 The way he talked about the film, the way he spoke with fans, and the ways he responded when premature criticism was thrown his way, gave me real hope, and tremendous amounts of respect for the man.
-There was no doubt in my mind, not even the shadow of one: Colin Trevorrow was the man for the job.
+There was no doubt in my mind: Colin Trevorrow was the man for the job.

 And then I watched the film.